 Psychotherapist – Someone who has trained to carry out one or more of the psychotherapies.
 They can be from any professional background – or none.
 They should be registered with a professional psychotherapy organisation in the UK.

 Psychotherapy – A ‘talking treatment’ which aims to help people to understand their mental or emotional problems, change behaviour and thoughts or emotions to improve their well-being.
-This can refer to any form of psychological therapy but is often specifically applied to psychoanalytic psychotherapy.
+This can refer to any form of psychological therapy but is often specifically applied to psychoanalytic or integrative psychotherapy.

 SEBD – social, emotional & behavioural difficulties.